mkohler/cython_swig/README.rst

 C source + C header ---> shared library (binary)

-..
+.. class:: handout
     C is the language *Python* is written in.
-Many of the standard
-    libraries are written in C, or are available in C and Python versions.
+Many of the standard libraries are written in C, or are available in C and Python versions.

 So, let's assume there are C libraries worth using from Python.